 - If you have just two backups, I recommend a clone over Time Machine.
 TM is convenient but can be flaky.
 If I’m concerned with backup first, I’m going offsite.
 Also, if you’re going to have just two copies of your data, one of them should be off-site.

 I’ve got the comment box below for comments.
 I’ll also be posting this to Facebook and Twitter per uzhe, so if you comment there, I’ll see it, too.
-You can also email me at email@example.com, and John, my number is in that footnote.5
+You can also email me at firstname.lastname@example.org, and John, my number is in that footnote. ((Seriously, my number is so easy to find.))

 So, remember when my stuff started falling apart in October, and when I exhorted you to be serious about backups?
 I had some SSL problems, so I’m late in telling you this one, but backups saved my bacon on my MacBook Air.